Mahalakshmi-24/dsgn270-a1/README.md

          my online classes and helpful to do my assignments.
 ### User story3

-       * As a Employee,I want a printere so that i can print my documents arrange it properly.
+       * As a Employee,I want a printer so that i can print my documents arrange it properly.

 ## Taskflow

-      story: As a Employee,I want a printere so that i can print my documents arrange it properly.
+      story: As a Employee,I want a printer so that i can print my documents arrange it properly.

         1. User navigates to website using the browse address bar.

+        2. User search the printer in search box.

+        3. User scroll down and select the product which he/she liked.

+        4. User looks the product and scroll down,

+        5. And click the add to cart button.

+        6. Click the checkout button

+        7. User needs to enter mailid and password and click the signin button

+        8. User needs to enter billing address

+        9. Enter the payment option and click continue

+        10. It redirect to the success page.